langdav/MultisensorMonitoringThesis/epics.md

   - [] Wood Water Content (VWWC) :alarm_clock: *when available*
   - [] Spectral Sensors :alarm_clock: *when available*

-- [] Story 4: PhenoCams :alarm_clock: 25.06.2021
+- [] Story 4: PhenoCams
   - [x] look for budbursts in the cams images
   - [x] ask *Martin*, which cam was placed in which tree
   - [x] search for sources of error; find potential improvement possibilities
   - [] add error/improvement notes to the PhenoCam repo

+- [] Story 5: Budburst phases

 **Epic 2: Paperwork**

-- [] Story 1: Comparison of own (planned) work with paper
+- [x] Story 1: Comparison of own (planned) work with paper
-  - [] read 'Assessing Forest Phenology: A Multi-Scale Comparison of Near-Surface (UAV, Spectral Reﬂectance Sensor, PhenoCam) and Satellite (MODIS, Sentinel-2) Remote Sensing' (Thapa et al. 2021)
+  - [x] read 'Assessing Forest Phenology: A Multi-Scale Comparison of Near-Surface (UAV, Spectral Reﬂectance Sensor, PhenoCam) and Satellite (MODIS, Sentinel-2) Remote Sensing' (Thapa et al. 2021)
       - comparison
           - which methods did they use
               - Phenology of whole forest